Your Parks, Your Impact

 Views From Your Parks: Webcam Project

-In partnership with the Outer Banks Visitor’s Bureau and Surfline, you can help bring your park’s amazing views to millions by installing webcams on the Cape Hatteras Lighthouse, Wright Brothers Memorial, and Waterside Theater at Fort Raleigh.
+In partnership with the Outer Banks Visitor’s Bureau and Surfline, you can help bring your park’s amazing views right into your home by helping install webcams on the Cape Hatteras Lighthouse, Wright Brothers Memorial and Waterside Theater at Fort Raleigh.

 Support local and national artists in creating art inspired by your OBX national parks during two 4-week residencies each year.
 They will also host events for you to learn new art techniques and inspire our community.